Five shortfalls of the HR business partner model

 According to Roebuck, it's time for the HRBP to take the next step on the journey and become an HR entrepreneur.
 An HR entrepreneur can not only impact HR but also the wider organisation by covering the above shortfalls.

-Roebuck explains more about becoming an HR entrepreneur in part one of a two-part video series exclusive to ThePeopleSpace.
-The full video is available to members of our PeopleSpaceLeaders practitioners network.
+Roebuck explains more on being an HR entrepreneur in a two-part video series exclusive to ThePeopleSpace.
+Part one is here and part two is available to members of our PeopleSpaceLeaders practitioners network.
 To find out more please go to the PeopleSpaceLeaders website.

 What did you think about this content?
 Use the stars below to give it a rating out of five.